May 12, 2025

 Factors that Affect BSN Salary

-There are many factors that can affect how much you will make as a BSN-prepared nurse, from what state you work in, to what specialty area you choose.
-According to the BLS, RNs of all types earn the most in the following areas.
-Average annual salaries for top-paying industries for RNs include,
+There are many factors that can affect how much you will make as a BSN-prepared nurse, from what state you work in to what specialty area you choose.
+According to the BLS, the median annual salaries for top-paying industries for RNs are as follows:

-In most of the aforementioned sectors, there is only a very small percentage of employed RNs.
-For example, according to the BLS, only 4.5% of RNs work for the government.
+Most of these high-paying sectors only employ a very small percentage of RNs.
+For example, according to the BLS, only 6% of RNs work for the government.

 As an RN with a BSN degree, you also have the opportunity to pursue advanced certification in specialty fields that you work in, which can drive up your salary even higher.

-For example, if you’re a NICU nurse, you could earn your American Association of Critical-Care Nurses CCRN-Neonatal certification or if you are a wound care nurse you can earn your Wound, Ostomy, and Continence Certification.
-Any type of specialty certification will increase your earning potential, this includes advancing your education.
+For example, if you’re a NICU nurse, you could earn your American Association of Critical-Care Nurses CCRN-Neonatal certification, or if you are a wound care nurse, you can earn your Wound, Ostomy, and Continence Certification.
+Any specialty certification may increase your earning potential, including advancing your education.

 >>Related: Top 5 Affordable and Fast Online RN to BSN Programs